Ajiboso-Adeola/alx-system_engineering-devops/0x00-shell_basics/README.md

- a symbolic link in the current working dirrctory
+ a script that copies all the HTML files from the current working directiry to the parent of the working directory